bernard0047/Profile-Exposer/README.md

 ## Important Notes
 1. After the crawler starts running, you can see the sites that are being crawled in `Code/log.txt` file.
 Currently it has been emptied out.
 2. The sites which are to be crawled in are to be mentioned in `starter_sites.txt` currently, the file contains all 14 sites to be considered.
 We strongly advise that for testing purposes, try with only 1 site since **crawling govt sites is a very computationally costly process,** the crawler would take very long before you start seeing meaningful sites being crawled.
 To do this, simply keep one site and delete the rest in the file `Code/starter_sites.txt`
-3. The database that we created was run for a total of 20 hours.
+3. The sample [database](https://github.com/bernard0047/Bicameral-Minds/blob/master/DATABASE/sample_database(57600s).csv) that we created was run for a total of 16 hours.
 4. Results on news article pages:

 ![Profile extracted from news article](https://github.com/bernard0047/Bicameral-Minds/blob/master/Design/news.jfif) The above image is an example of a news article webpage from which Prefix, Name and Position held was correctly extracted.
-The scraper is not designed to extract profiles from huge paragraphs, yet we noticed some profiles being successfully extracted from news articles as well.
+The scraper is not designed to extract profiles from huge paragraphs, yet we noticed a few profiles being successfully extracted from news articles as well.

 ### High Level Diagram of Solution:
 ![HLD](https://github.com/bernard0047/Bicameral-Minds/blob/master/Design/HLDbw.png)